Convergence of harmonic maps: Background

 \begin{thm}[Moser \cite{MO05}, Theorem 3.1] Let $f\in {\cal{H}}^1(U,N)\cap C^0(U,N)$ be a weakly harmonic map, where $U$ is an open domain in $\mathbb R^n$.
-Then $f\in C^{\infty}(U,N)$. \end{thm} The energy functional is lower semi continuous, and we have \begin{lemme}[Xin \cite{X96}] Let $S\subset {\cal{H}}^1(M,N)$ on which the energy is bounded and $S$ is closed under weak limit, then $S$ is sequentially compact. \end{lemme} We recall some regularity results for harmonic maps from \cite{S83} and \cite{L99}.
-Let $M$ and $N$ are compact manifolds.
+Then $f$ is smooth. \end{thm} The energy functional is lower semi continuous, and we have \begin{lemme}[Xin \cite{X96}] Let $S\subset {\cal{H}}^1(M,N)$ be such that the energy functional is bounded on $S$ and $S$ is closed under weak limits.
+Then $S$ is sequentially compact. \end{lemme} Now we recall some regularity results for harmonic maps from \cite{S83} and \cite{L99}.
+Let $M$ and $N$ be compact Riemannian manifolds.
 Define

-We have the following theorem and remark. \begin{thm}[Schoen \cite{S83}] Let $M$ and $N$ be compact manifolds.
-Any map $u$ in the weak closure $\mathcal{F}_{\Lambda}$ is smooth and harmonic outside a relatively closed singular set of locally finite Hausdorff $(n-2)$-dimensional measure. \end{thm} and \begin{remark}[Schoen \cite{S83}, Lin \cite{L99}] Let $u_i$ be a sequence in $\mathcal{F}_{\Lambda}$, then there exists a subsequence which converges weakly to some $u$ in $\mathcal{H}^1(M,N)$.
+We have the following results. \begin{thm}[Schoen \cite{S83}] Let $M$ and $N$ be compact Riemannian manifolds.
+Any map $u$ in the weak closure of $\mathcal{F}_{\Lambda}$ is smooth and harmonic outside a relatively closed singular set of locally finite Hausdorff $(n-2)$-dimensional measure. \end{thm} \begin{remark}[Schoen \cite{S83}, Lin \cite{L99}] \normalfont Let $u_i$ be a sequence in $\mathcal{F}_{\Lambda}$.
+Then there exists a subsequence which converges weakly to some $u$ in $\mathcal{H}^1(M,N)$.
 Define